elisehjohnson04/BIOL3070--Johnson-/Warm-up-mosquitoes-EliseJohnson.md

     Dis.
 2003 Mar;9(3):311-22. <https://doi.org/10.3201/eid0903.020628>

 2. ChatGPT.
 OpenAI, version Jan 2025.
 Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-10-09.
+Accessed 2025-10-11.

-?round()